Location

 25.766227

-A comfortable plaza and performance stage designed for events, concerts, community programs, and laid-back people-watching.
+Located at the intersection of SW 8th St. and SW 1st Ave.
+Inter Stage is designed for events, concerts, community programs, and laid-back people-watching.
 It’s part of the Promenade’s social “rooms,” complementing nearby game and dining areas.
+Additional features includes a digital community screen, and a cantilevered canopy.

 Between SW 8th and SW 10th Street